mdetels1/qbb2023-answers/week7-homework/README.md

 They look the same to me.
 Imprinting is the idea that certain genes are expressed as a inheritance of epigenetics from the mother or father.
 It doesn't work, you need to zoom out in order to cluster.
 No, I don't think so.
-Because I had to zoom out in order to cluster phase
+Because I had to zoom out in order to cluster phase.

+## Revision answers ##
+Phasing is figuring out which alleles came from which parent, the maternal or paternal.
+The VCF file gives us this information which is in the "GT" field.